Teo-KJ/Team-MIA_Shopee-Ultra-Hackathon-2021/README.md

 Use Android Studio or Visual Studio to run the project by selecting the project directory path.

 ### Run on Mobile
-To run the Flutter program on your Android mobile phone, go to the project directory and enter the following commands.
+To run the Flutter program on your Android mobile phone, press the 'Run' button from Android Studio.

-`%LOCALAPPDATA%\Android\Sdk`

-`adb reverse tcp:8081 tcp:8081`

-`npx react-native run-android`